splitline/CYSH-Web/README.md

 # CYSH-Web
->A Simplify & eautify web for CYSH.
+>A Simplify & beautify web for CYSH.